-According to the Employee Benefit Research Institute’s (EBRI) 2016 Retirement Confidence Survey, many people aren’t confident that they’re doing a good job of financially preparing for retirement.
+According to a recent Employee Benefit Research Institute (EBRI) Retirement Confidence Survey, many people don’t think that they are doing a good job financially preparing for retirement.
 EBRI found that only 28% of workers were confident in their ability to live comfortably.
 Howver, 34% of workers said COVID-19 has had a negative impact on their confidence.
 Regardless of your current confidence level, working with a financial advisor could help you create a retirement plan for your needs and goals.
 Let’s take a look at what you can do to prepare for your retirement.

 Make the Decision to Start a Retirement Plan

 The hardest thing about saving for retirement is probably just getting started.
 Most people don’t have a financial background, so it’s hard to think about things like IRAs or investment portfolios.
 It is also intimidating to think that you need to save hundreds of thousands of dollars for retirement – especially if you’re just getting started.
 But saving for retirement isn’t as daunting as it seems.
 If you start saving early, even small contributions can add up to big savings thanks to compound interest.

 Think About How Much You’ll Need In Retirement

 When you think about saving for retirement, start with how much you currently spend each month.
 If you spend 10% of your money on clothes, there’s a good chance you’ll want to spend about that much on clothes in the future.
 Also think about your monthly bills.
 Many people underestimate how much money they will need to spend in retirement.
 Some financial experts, like Nicole Lapin tell people that they should expect their retirement expenses to be at least 60% of what they are currently.
 And that’s assuming you live very frugally.
 Most people will probably want to spend 70% – 90% of what they currently spend.
 Look at your spending habits to get an idea what’s important to you.